digitalsadhu/loopback-component-jsonapi/README.md

 [http://jsonapi.org/](http://jsonapi.org/)

 ## Status
 This project is a work in progress.
-Consider it alpha software.
+Consider it beta software.
+For ember users, this should be basically working except for side loading which should be coming pretty soon.
-I am VERY interested in help to get this module over the line.
-See the [issue tracker](https://github.com/digitalsadhu/loopback-component-jsonapi/issues)
+The functionality that is present is pretty well tested.
+100 integration tests and counting!

 Currently supported:
 - Find all records via GET